College of Charleston Chapter, Chartered 1970

 Membership to Psi Chi is an earned honor.
 Members join with faculty in activities of interest to psychology.
 A quarterly national newsletter is distributed on campus to members.
 In addition, membership in Psi Chi can be useful for reference purposes such as applications to graduate school and for jobs.

-There is a one-time fee of $50 for lifetime membership in the organization.
+There is a one-time fee of $65 for lifetime membership in the organization.
 There are no annual dues for Psi Chi.
-Applications for membership are NOT currently being accepted.
-Please check back here in the fall of 2013 to access the membership application form.